Spotlight

 About the champion

-The Wick - Foday Dumbuya
+The Wick Culture - Foday Dumbuya

 Foday Dumbuya’s desire to master the craft of design has seen him study at London College of Fashion, learn pattern cutting and work for DKNY and Nike before launching his own label, Labrum London, in 2015.
 Celebrating his West African and British heritage, it incorporates elements of British tailoring and West African design as well as techniques handed down generation to generation for centuries.
 His ambition for Labrum is to push a narrative of Black joy to the forefront of the media and the public eye, which no brand has done previously.